Know more

 Presentation

 I am plant disease epidemiologist for INRAE, the French National Institute for Agriculture, Food and Environment.
-I hold an engineering diploma in agronomy specialized in Crop Protection, a PhD in plant pathology from ENSAR (Institut Agro Rennes-Angers), and a HDR.
-From 2000 to 2007 I worked at INRAE Rennes (IGEPP) on the epidemiology of soil-borne diseases (carrot cavity spot).
+I hold an engineering diploma in agronomy specialized in Crop Protection, a PhD in plant pathology from Institut Agro Rennes-Angers, and a HDR (habilitation).
 I work in the BIOGER research unit located on the Campus Agro Paris-Saclay at Palaiseau.
-I co-lead the group Epidemiology and evolution of fungal wheat pathogens.
-I conduct research on the epidemiology of wheat septoria (Zymoseptoria tritici), a topic on which I have supervised several PhD candidates.
-I am interested in the processes underlying the disease development, drivers, and consequences of Z. tritici sexual reproduction (fungal biology, ecology of residues as source of primary inoculum, etc.), and adaptative dynamics of pathogen populations (virulence and agressiveness patterns) in heterogeneous environments (deployment of resistances in cultivar mixtures, seasonal variations of temperature and moisture conditions, etc.).
-I graduated from the French Institute for Higher National Defence Studies (IHEDN) and I address cindynic issues applied to epidemiosurveillance and crop biosecurity for governmental agencies (see C&Aw pages for a complete agroterrosim horizon scanning).
-I am member of the ANSES expert committee Biological Risks to Plant Health and participates occasionally in expertise activities for INRAE (e.g. ESCo INRAE RegulNat on the use of plant cover diversification to control pests).
+I co-head the team ADEP which focuses on the adaptive and epidemiological processes in wheat-fungal pathogen interactions.
+I conduct research on the epidemiology of wheat septoria (Zymoseptoria tritici), by relying on a scientific approach to agroecology.
+I study the processes underlying the disease development, drivers and consequences of Z. tritici sexual reproduction (fungal biology, ecology of residues as source of primary inoculum, etc.), and adaptive dynamics of pathogen populations (virulence and agressiveness patterns) in heterogeneous environments (deployment of resistances in cultivar mixtures, seasonal variations of temperature and moisture conditions, etc.).
+I have supervised several PhD candidates (ED ABIES) on this topic.
+I am also interested in the impact of interactions between cultivated and wild compartments (roles of alternating and alternative hosts, service vs. disservice plants, etc.) on the dynamics of diseases with complex biological cycles.
+In 2023 I initiated a research program on the epidemiology of stem rust (Puccinia graminis f. sp. tritici), which is considered reemerging in Europe.
+I graduated from the IHEDN and I address cindynic issues applied to epidemiosurveillance and crop biosecurity for governmental agencies (see C&Aw pages for a comprehensive agroterrorism horizon scanning).
+I am member of the ANSES expert committee Risques Biological Risks to Plant Health and participates in expertise activities for INRAE (e.g. ESCo INRAE RegulNat).
 I am member of the scientific council of the INRAE Plant Heath division (SPE) and member of the steering committee of the international health monitoring (VSI) for the French plateform for Epidemiosurveillance in Plant Health (ESV).
-I am member of the board of the French Phytopathological Society (SFP), member of the Association of Naturalists of the Yvelines (ANY), and associate editor for Journal of Plant Pathology.
+I am member of the board of the French Phytopathological Society (SFP) and associate editor for Journal of Plant Pathology.
+I am member of the Association of Naturalists of the Yvelines (ANY) and an enthusiatic photographer of micromycetes (mainly rusts and powdery mildews), during "phytopathological strolls".

 2023